 Other functions it can perform include accelerating, steering, and stopping, all using a series of electro-mechanical actuators.

-“The prototype helps us to expand our knowledge about the vehicle’s dynamics so that we can classify the rider’s behavior and determine if a future situation will become dangerous or not,” said Stefan Hans, Motorrad safety engineer.
-“If so, we can inform, warn or intervene directly.”
+"The prototype helps us to expand our knowledge about the vehicle's dynamics so that we can classify the rider's behavior and determine if a future situation will become dangerous or not," said Motorrad safety engineer Stefan Hans.
+"If so, we can inform, warn or intervene directly."